cis3296s24/04-brickbreaker/README.md

 ```
 ./hello
 ```
 - You will see Hello World! on your terminal.

-# How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
 - Use this github repository: ...